philiparvidsson/P-Programming-Language/README.md

-# Examining the P Programming Language

-## P (SUCC / PRED) language compiler
+## What is the P (SUCC / PRED) programming language and plang?

-Use **plang** to experiment with algorithms written in P (SUCC / PRED) - some theoretical language used during the undergraduate courses in computer science.
+Use **plang** to experiment with algorithms written in P - a theoretical language used during the undergraduate courses in computer science.
 Unfortunately, the documentation and source comments are entirely in Swedish.
 Interested in a translation?
 Drop me a message!

 Don't forget to take a look at the examples!
 Anything calculable can be done in P since it's turing complete - a good (and somewhat amazing!) example of this is the [cosine calculator](plang/examples/cos.p) (using [Taylor series](https://en.wikipedia.org/wiki/Taylor_series)).